Why claim compensation for a RTA?

 What is the claims process?

-Once our Solicitors have agreed to take on your claim, we will gather information on your car accident to determine the details of the incident.
+Once our solicitors have agreed to take on your road traffic accident claim, we will gather information on your car accident to determine the details of the incident.
 We will establish who is responsible for your injuries and aim to get an admission of fault from that party.
 Usually, the compensation amount you receive will be agreed with your opponent.
-However, when this is not possible or an agreement can not be made, we will take your case to court supporting you every step of the way.
+However, when this is not possible, or an agreement cannot be made, we will take your case to court and continue to support you every step of the way.

 Why use Sarah Waddington Solicitors?

-After a Road Traffic Accident, when possible, the first company you would usually call is your car insurers.
-Quite often they will recommend to you a legal team to help you get compensation for any injuries you may have.
-However, you are always within your rights to instruct whoever you wish, and they can never insist that you must use their recommended lawyers.
+After a road traffic accident, the first company you would usually call is your car insurers.
+Quite often they will recommend to you a legal team to help you get compensation for any injuries you may have suffered.
+However, you are within your legal rights to instruct whoever you wish, and your insurance company can never insist that you use their recommended lawyers.

-You should always be comfortable with the legal representation you instruct.
-Make sure you consider all of your options before you make a decision, you can always speak to a member of our team for a free consultation to help you make an informed decision.
+The Law Society state that it is important to seek proper legal representation for your claim and it is of course important you are comfortable with the legal representation you instruct, so you need to ensure you consider all of your options beforehand.
+You can always speak to a member of our team for a free consultation to help you make an informed decision.

 How soon should you make a claim?

-The limitation date for Road Traffic Accidents, like Personal Injury claims is 3 years.
-Meaning if your accident was in the last three years from today's date you can make a claim.
+The limitation date for road traffic accidents, like personal injury claims is 3 years.
+Meaning if your road traffic accident was in the last three years from today’s date you can make a claim.
 However, there are many benefits of contacting your chosen law firm as soon as possible.
 For example, the accident investigation can take several months, and the memories of the incidents are much fresher in the minds of you and any witnesses to the accident.